1. Consent Obligation

-- Organisations are required to make reasonable effort to ensure that the personal data collected by or on behalf of them is accurate and complete, if the personal data is likely to be used to make a decision about the individual, or is likely to be disclosed to another organisation.
+Make reasonable effort to ensure that personal data collected by or on behalf of your organisation is accurate and complete, if it is likely to be used to make a decision that affects the individual, or if it is likely to be disclosed to another organisation.

-- Organisations are required to make reasonable security arrangements to protect personal data they possess or control, to prevent unauthorised access, collection, use, disclosure, copying, modification, disposal or similar risks.
+Make reasonable security arrangements to protect the personal data that your organisation possesses or controls to prevent unauthorised access, collection, use, disclosure or similar risks.

-- Organisations may only transfer personal data outside of Singapore only if the organisations put in place measures to ensure that the protection provided to the personal data transferred is comparable to the protection under the PDPA, unless exempted by the Personal Data Protection Commission (PDPC).
-The measures to be put in place will be prescribed in due course.
+Transfer personal data to another country only according to the requirements prescribed under the regulations, to ensure that the standard of protection provided to the personal data so transferred will be comparable to the protection under the PDPA, unless exempted by the PDPC.

 There are, however, exceptions to these rules and they are generally purpose-based.
 For example, some of these exceptions relate to emergency situations, investigations, publicly available data or where the personal data is used for evaluative purposes.
 For more exceptions, please refer to the Second to Sixth Schedules of the PDPA.